perribus/ctf_writeups/dawgctf2020/tiktok/README.md

 Then `play_song` will read in 0 bytes of data to this chunk, which neither helps or hurts us.

-#### Side Note
+### Side Note

 I'm just going to interject here to say that if you're thinking:

-> 'But wait, why are you using a song of size 0 to position on the songs array?
+"But wait, why are you using a song of size 0 to position on the songs array?
 If you used one of the Kesha songs that was tcache-able, wouldn't that have memset a large amount of bytes to 0, including more than a few file descriptors?
-If you memset the file descriptor of the song you were currently "playing" to 0, then when the `read()` gets called on the next line, the song will read from stdin rather than from the song's file'
+If you memset the file descriptor of the song you were currently "playing" to 0, then when the `read()` gets called on the next line, the song will read from stdin rather than from the song's file"

 yes thank you so much for your advice, I realize now that would have saved me an extra overwrite.
 Perhaps I was a little too clever by half with my 0x20 chunks :)

-#### Back to the exploit
+### Back to the exploit

 Here's the code for this: